 Mouse holes can be quite small—as tiny as 1/4 inch in diameter—not at all like the ones you've seen in cartoons.
 Entrance points can simply be a gap in a vent or a crack at the edge of a floorboard.

 Pet owners might have an advantage when searching for mice.
 If you have a cat or dog and notice them sniffing or pawing at an unusual area of the room, they might be attracted by the smell of mice.

 Mice urine gives off a musty, stale smell that's similar to ammonia.
 With multiple rodents, the smell can quickly become noticeable and might linger after the pests have been removed.

 It could be difficult to pinpoint the location of the smell, especially in a large room.
 Mice commonly build nests in walls, cupboards, attics and other out-of-the-way areas.
 You can start by checking spaces that are mostly hidden from view.
 As you search, be on the lookout for damaged food packages, trails of crumbs, stains and holes.

 If you notice torn or chewed boxes of food in the pantry, or gnawed furniture upholstery, you might have found signs of a mouse building a nest.
 Mice use these materials as well as other sources of paper, carboard, fabric and similar materials (even wiring!) to build their nests.
 Look closely for trails and droppings once you've found this kind of damage.

 Don't take the signs of a mouse infestation lightly.
 These pests might seem harmless but they can cause serious damage to home and valuables.
 Call the experts at your local Aptive Environmental branch as soon as you find evidence of rodents.
 Our professionals will thouroughly inspect your home and create a custom pest control plan.
-Using eco-friendly and pet-friendly methods, Aptive is ready to control rodents and other pests to give you peace of mind.
+Using professional and effective methods, Aptive is ready to control rodents and other pests to give you peace of mind.
 Call today for a free quote.